jordhor/grecaptcha/README.md

 ?>
 ```

-We need a callback module to include at bootom of our page:
+We need a callback module to include at bottom of our web page:

 `callback.php`
 ```php